microsoft/node-api-dotnet/Docs/dynamic-invoke.md

    dotnet build
    ```

+2. Create a `package.json` file for the project, if you haven't already.
+Then add a dependency on
-2. Add a dependency on the `node-api-dotnet` npm package to your JavaScript project:
+the `node-api-dotnet` npm package to your JavaScript project:
     ```
     npm install node-api-dotnet
     ```